transairobot/weirui_std_rs/README.md

 # weirui_std_rs

 A Rust standard library for robot control using WebAssembly host functions in the Weirui robot operating system.
+Robot applications written with this library can run anywhere the Weirui Robot Operating System is supported(e.g. browsers,ubuntu, macOS, Orange Pi, and Raspberry Pi.)

 ## Overview